gdgng/Project-Tracker/README.md

 ## Config
 ![Setting parameters](screens/config.jpg)

-## ✨ Latest Changes (05-07-2025)
+## ✨ Latest Changes (09-07-2025)
+➕Better design of the screens with use of grids, no more alignment issues.
+Shorter piece of code

+(05-07-2025)
 ➕If on a windows platform the Load & Calculate will create real pivot
   tables.
 Static pivot tables with other platforms.
 Total overhaul of this module.
 Includes: Average buy, Average Sell, Invested

 ➕README.md will now display icons in color.
 README will show examples of screens.
 Instead of doing the parsing of the text in-program it is now converted to html

 ➖Removed the in-program parser